08 Feb 4 Ways the Concept of Trauma Bonding Works Against Survivors

-What is trauma bonding?
-The term was developed by Patrick Carnes, addiction author, speaker and proponent of the concept of sex addiction.
-Michael Samsel, referencing Carnes, describes it as “the misuse of fear, excitement, sexual feelings, and sexual physiology to entangle another person.”
-While the term describes the behavior of the person who is abusive and their manipulation of another person, the concept is squarely located in the addiction field’s codependency tradition.
+The term was developed by Patrick Carnes, an addiction author, speaker and proponent of the sex addiction concept.
+Michael Samsel describes “trauma bonding” as “the misuse of fear, excitement, sexual feelings, and sexual physiology to entangle another person.”
+While the term describes the abusive person’s behavior, the concept is squarely located in the addiction field’s codependency tradition.

 So let’s break down the four ways the use of this concept harms survivors.

 Even when it’s framed as the result of a “cycle of violence” the discussion isn’t about the person who continues those behaviors, the society that fails to challenge them or the systems that fail to create accountability.
 The conversation still echoes the worn-out arguments that women remain in abusive relationships because of masochism or loving too much.
 One result is the large industry of therapies and interventions that spring up around self-help for survivors.
-Whether cause or effect, many professionals feel more comfortable putting the feelings and behaviors of survivors under a microscope than examining those of perpetrators.
+Many professionals feel more comfortable putting the behaviors of survivors under a microscope than examining the behaviors of perpetrators.

 Problem #2: It lets the perpetrator off the hook by ignoring the threats or actions of the perpetrator or the circumstances that keep the survivor trapped.